Colorado Housing Vouchers

 Colorado Housing Vouchers – Section 8 Choice Vouchers

-Section 8 Housing Program is a federally funded housing assistance designed to help extremely low and very low-income individuals, families, senior citizens, and people with disabilities.
-The Section 8 Housing in Colorado provides the Colorado Housing Vouchers to the qualifying low-income population allowing them to afford, decent, safe, and sanitary housing in the private market where the program is available.
+Section 8 Housing Program is federally funded housing assistance designed to help extremely low and very low-income individuals, families, senior citizens, and people with disabilities.
+Section 8 Housing in Colorado provides the Colorado Housing Vouchers to the qualifying low-income population allowing them to afford, decent, safe, and sanitary housing in the private market where the program is available.

 Section 8 Housing in Colorado is administered by the Division of Housing through local Public Housing Agencies (PHA).
 The program helps Colorado eligible individuals and families broaden their housing options in the private rental market.
 Learn more about Section 8 Housing Programs and Housing Choice Vouchers.

 Colorado Section 8 Housing includes Housing Choice Vouchers, which provide Tenant-Based Rental Assistance (TBRA) for low and very low-income residents in 47 Colorado counties.
 This program provides TBRA vouchers for more than 30 thousand housing units across Colorado State.
 HUD sets Fair Market rent limits for each housing unit based on its size and community market conditions.
-The local Public Housing Agency issues a Housing Choice Vouchers to qualified applicants based on their family size and needs.
+The local Public Housing Agency issues Housing Choice Vouchers to qualified applicants based on their family size and needs.
 The voucher recipients are required to pay 30% of their income towards the rent.
-The Housing Choice Voucher pays the difference between tenants portion and the contract rent.
+The Housing Choice Voucher pays the difference between tenants’ portion and the contract rent.
 The PHA sends the voucher payment of the rent directly to the landlord.

 Normally, there is a waiting list and the applications for the Colorado Housing Vouchers are taken periodically at a time determined by the local Public Housing Authority.
 The open period for taking Section 8 applications is usually advertised in the local newspaper two weeks prior to starting acceptance of applications, and all related social service agencies are notified.

 When the waiting list is open, completed applications for the Colorado Housing Vouchers are accepted from all applicants.
-The Housing Authority will then verify the information in each application relevant to the applicant’s eligibility, admission and benefits level.
+The Housing Authority will then verify the information in each application relevant to the applicant’s eligibility, admission, and benefits level.
 In some Colorado counties, the demand for Section 8 assistance is so high that there is a lottery drawing and after that, the local PHA suspends all new applicant voucher issuance until the new Section 8 budget is approved.

-Approved applicants for Colorado Section 8 Choice Vouchers can select housing within a neighborhood of their choice from a property owner willing to participate in Section 8 program.
-Tenant Based Rental Assistance contracts must have a minimum lease of one year and cannot exceed two years – but they can be renewed.
-Choices of housing units may include family’s present residence.
+Approved applicants for Colorado Section 8 Choice Vouchers can select housing within a neighborhood of their choice from a property owner willing to participate in the Section 8 program.
+Tenant-Based Rental Assistance contracts must have a minimum lease of one year and cannot exceed two years – but they can be renewed.
+Choices of housing units may include the family’s present residence.
 Rental units must meet minimum standards of health and safety as determined by the local Housing Authority.
 The rents in TBRA assisted units must be affordable to low-income families and remain affordable for a designated amount of time.